pomdtr/smallweb/docs/src/localhost/localhost.md

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder
 ```

-If everything was worked, you should have access to the hono example at https://hono-example.localhost
+You should now have access to the hono example at <https://hono-example.localhost>.